Mt Everest has become a graveyard for adventurers

 He too became ill as he began his descent, although he didn't reach the summit, which others in the group set off for.

-He was accompanied by an experienced guide and passed away in his tent.
+He was accompanied by an experienced guide and died in his tent.

 DRUBA BISTA